Exclusive semileptonic $B_c$-meson decays to radially excited charmonium and charm meson states: Numerical results and discussion

-In Tables II and III we list our results for the integrated partial helicity rates: $\Gamma_i(i=U,L,P)$ and $\tilde{\Gamma}_i(i=U,L,S,SL)$ as well as the total decay rates of semileptonic $B_c$ decays to $2S$ and $3S$ charmonium and charm meson states, respectively.
+In Tables \ref{tab2} and \ref{tab3} we list our results for the integrated partial helicity rates: $\Gamma_i(i=U,L,P)$ and $\tilde{\Gamma}_i(i=U,L,S,SL)$ as well as the total decay rates of semileptonic $B_c$ decays.
 The partial tilde decay rates for each decay process in the $e^-$ mode are found tiny as expected from Eq.(12) and can therefore be neglected.
-But corresponding rates in $\tau^-$-mode, obtained comparable to the tilde rates, can hardly be neglected.
-From the contributions of individual helicity rates, we predict the decay rates for each process, considered in the present study, in its $e^-$ as well as $\tau^-$ mode.
+But corresponding rates in $\tau^-$-mode, obtained comparable to the untilde rates, can hardly be neglected.
+From the contributions of individual helicity rates, we predict the decay rates for each process, in its $e^-$ as well as $\tau^-$ mode.
 Like all other model predictions, our predicted decay rates in $\tau^-$-modes are found, in general, smaller than that in $e^-$-modes.
 For $B_c\to \psi(2S)$ and $B_c\to \psi(3S)$ transitions, our predicted decay rate in $\tau^-$ mode is suppressed by a factor of $\sim 12$ and $\sim 13$, respectively.
-However, for $B_c\to \eta_c(2S)$ and $B_c\to \eta_c(3S)$ transitions the suppression is only by a factor of $\sim 2$ and $\sim 2.5$, respectively compared to their respective decays in the $e^-$ mode.
+However, for $B_c\to \eta_c(2S)$ and $B_c\to \eta_c(3S)$ transitions the suppression is by a factor of $\sim 7$ and $\sim 43$, respectively compared to their respective decays in the $e^-$ mode.
 For the CKM suppressed transitions: $B_c\to D(2S)$ and $B_c\to D^*(2S)$, the $\tau^-$ modes are suppressed by a factor of $\sim 2$ whereas for $B_c\to D(3S)$ and $B_c\to D^*(3S)$ the suppression is by a factor of $\sim 2.5$ over corresponding $e^-$ modes.

-From the predicted decay rates shown in Tables II and III and $B_c$-meson lifetime $\tau_{B_c}=0.510\ ps$, we predict the branching fractions (BF) for semileptonic $B_c\to \eta_c(\psi)$ and $B_c\to D(D^*)$ decays in their $e^-$ and $\tau^-$ modes.
-Our results for such decays to radially excited $2S$ and $3S$ final meson states are shown in Table IV and V, respectively.
-Considering our results for semileptonic $B_c$ decays to charmonium and charm meson ground states \cite{A77}, we find that our predicted branching fractions for decays to $1S$, $2S$, and $3S$ final states are obtained in the hierarchy:
+From the predicted decay rates shown in Tables \ref{tab2} and \ref{tab3} and $B_c$-meson lifetime $\tau_{B_c}=0.510\ ps$, we predict the branching fractions (BF) for semileptonic $B_c\to \eta_c(\psi)$ and $B_c\to D(D^*)$ decays in their $e^-$ and $\tau^-$ modes.
+Our results for such decays to radially excited $2S$ and $3S$ final meson states are shown in Table \ref{tab4} and \ref{tab5}, respectively.
+Considering our predictions on semileptonic $B_c$ decays to charmonium and charm meson ground states \cite{A71}, we find that our predicted branching fractions for decays to $1S$, $2S$, and $3S$ final states are obtained in the hierarchy: